Wind-WindKids/winding/samples/sophieandwind/frost.md

 The Dragons came alive together.
 Wind eased the throttle forward.
 The eGull rolled, lifted, and the horizon dropped away.
-On the parallel runway, Sophie climbed alongside.

-@right: image, portrait-oriented
-Two white eGulls taking off in parallel, the sun breaking through the morning fog, hills

-@eGull: aircraft, electric, white
-A sleek ultralight electric aircraft, high-wing monoplane, tricycle landing gear.
-A bubble canopy for a single pilot.
-Engine is small, sleek and aerodynamic.
-High T-tail.
-The fuselage is short and smooth, tapering to the tail, giving it a light, glider-like look.
+@image:
+airport strip is visible, in the distance an eGull is taking off, another waiting. colorful air

 --
 not_level: spread, landscape-oriented